Facially Dual Complete (Nice) cones and lexicographic tangents: Appendix

+that the listed one- and two-dimensional faces together with their zero-dimensional intersections along the curves $\gamma_1$ and $\gamma_2$ comprise all nonempty proper faces of the set $C$.
+The exposure of the zero-dimensional faces follows from Proposition~\ref{prop:expint}.

+\textbf{To prove that the cone $K$ is FDC} we begin with computing the polar cone explicitly.
+We can do this from the half-space description obtained earlier and using Propositions~\ref{prop:boundary} and~\ref{prop:polarlift}.
+The dual cone $K^*$ for $K$ is

+To check whether $K$ is facially dual complete, it remains to consider all possible sums $F^\perp + K^*$ for orthogonal complements of faces of $K$ and see if these sets are closed.

+Notice that whenever the face $F$ is one-dimensional, its orthogonal complement is a three-dimensional subspace.
+Its sum with any closed cone is closed, since the relevant one-dimensional projection of a closed cone is closed.
+By Proposition~\ref{prop:no-need-to-check} all two-dimensional faces of $K$ also verify the closedness condition.

-Due to our observation about one-dimensional faces and Proposition~\ref{prop:no-need-to-check} to prove that the cone $K = \cone \{C\times \{1\}\}$ is FDC we only need to check the closedness of $F^\perp+K^*$ for the three dimensional faces of $K$ (that correspond to the two dimensional faces of $C$ shown in Fig~\ref{fig:twodfaces}.
+Due to our observation about one-dimensional faces and Proposition~\ref{prop:no-need-to-check} to prove that the cone $K = \cone \{C\times \{1\}\}$ is FDC we only need to check the closedness of $F^\perp+K^*$ for the three-dimensional faces of $K$ (that correspond to the two dimensional faces of $C$ shown in Fig~\ref{fig:twodfaces}).